Tokyo has no shortage of excellent teppanyaki restaurants. These are just a few great places we love going back to again and again.

 While it may not be ultra-flashy – no egg-tossing or spoon-juggling here, folks – it’s all about superb ingredients cooked well.
 Even without the tricks, watching the chefs transform raw ingredients into food right in front of you is always a magical experience, too.

-- Misono (Ginza; expensive)
+- Ukaitei (Harajuku; expensive)

 This excellent teppanyaki restaurant on Omotesando is a brilliant place to sample delicious Japanese meat and shellfish.
 They offer wine pairings chosen to accentuate the dishes. - Restaurant Omae XEX (Roppongi; expensive)